itsbenter/PortraitFrameVariations/README.md

 Yes you can!
 Even if it's only you that installed this mod, it would still work (Only you would see the mod in action though)
 3. Is this mod compatible with that mod? <br>
 Most definitely compatible if the other mod doesn't touch dialogue's portrait frame.
-4. Is this mod compatible with UI Recolor like ? <br>
+4. Is this mod compatible with UI Recolor? <br>
 On most case, this mod will overlay (draw on top) the UI mods.
 This mean you can use this mod and UI Recolor mod.
 However, how the two visual will blend in is a different subject and should be judged by yourself.

 Below is some portrait frames from UI Recolor mods that I manually overlay.
 In general, UI Recolor that keep the base shape of the portrait frame fits better.
+I also added false dependency for those mods, just in case they used 'EditImage'.

 | UI Recolor | |
 | --- | --- |